Pine Tree Boys Basketball at Greenville (Awaiting score)

 Opinion

-Portland police identify officer involved in fatal shooting outside Subway
+Portland police officer who shot man outside Subway has used deadly force before

 This bald eagle in a Maine river will make you resent that it is still winter